heavenvibes/AutoIt/README.md

-PwnedPwd stand for "Powned Password ?"
+PwnedPwd stand for "Pwned Password ?"

 This script was written to share the ability to safely check if your password(s) have been leaked.